deeplypuzzled/deeplypuzzled.github.io/_posts/2019-05-16-browsing-safely.md

 #### uBlock Origin

 **Simplest way:** install and forget.
 Read [this](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface).
-Short version: you can turn off uBO for the site you're looking at, and see it unmodified, though at the cost of switching off its protection. uBO will remember your decision.
+Short version: you can turn off uBO for the site you're looking at, and see it unmodified, at the cost of switching off its protection. uBO will remember your decision.

 **Simple way:** in addition, consider [installing more filter lists](https://github.com/gorhill/uBlock/wiki/Dashboard:-Filter-lists).